josephjlee/vogue-javascript-styleguide/README.md

     }
     ```

   - Prefixing your comments with `@TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `@TODO -- need to figure this out` or `@TODO -- need to implement`.
 Note the leading `@`&mdash; this is a [JSDoc](http://usejsdoc.org/) comment.
+Make sure you initial and date your comment; future developers (including future you) will thank you.

     ```javascript
     function Calculator() {

-      // @TODO shouldn't use a global here (pg) total = 0;
+      // @TODO shouldn't use a global here (pg 28 Apr 2015) total = 0;

       return this;